WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 var helpers = require('./helpers/helpers.simple.js');
 ```

-and it will work - using relative path is allowed (in this case from `index.js` to `helpers.simple.js`).
+and it will work - using relative path is *fine* (in this case from `index.js` to `helpers.simple.js`).

 The point of this example is - use aliases.
 That allows changing directory structure of the app, one would just have to change where alias are pointing to in `webpack.front.config.js`, there would be no need to change actual app JavaScript code.
-That also allows avoiding the traversing of the file system up and down within the JavaScript `require()` statements.
+That also allows avoiding the traversing of the file system up and down within the JavaScript `require()` statements which is error prone.

 ---
 # Minimise JavaScript with custom options

-When buiilding webpack for testing tier then minimisation in action can be seen as setting `mode` to production autoenables *TerserPlugin* that uses [terser](https://github.com/terser/terser) for minification (previously it was *UglifyJsPlugin* which uses [UglifyJS](https://github.com/mishoo/UglifyJS2)), [see docs](https://webpack.js.org/concepts/mode/).
+When building webpack for testing tier then minimisation in action can be seen OOB as setting `mode` to *production* autoenables *TerserPlugin* that uses [terser](https://github.com/terser/terser) for minification.
+In previous webpack verion(s) it was *UglifyJsPlugin* which uses [UglifyJS](https://github.com/mishoo/UglifyJS2).

 In other words, on *production* mode webpack sets `optimization.minimize: true` and `optimization.minimizer: new TerserPlugin({})` with some defaults.